javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/2-clock-class-extended/task.md

 # Extended clock

 We've got a `Clock` class.
-As of now, it prints the time every second.
+As for now, it prints the time every second.

 [js src="source.view/clock.js"]